What to do before and after receiving a cancer treatment bill

 Look for low cost prescriptions

 Check different pharmacies to see who offers the best price for your prescription.
-If you fall below a certain income level, the manufacturer may have a program to help you access that medication.
-It never hurts to ask for help and may certainly help.
+If you are on a low income, the manufacturer may have a program to help you access that medication.
+It never hurts to ask for help.

 Try to stay in your insurance’s network

-Make sure you know your insurance network and try to stay inside of it.
+Make sure you know the extent of your health coverage and try to stay inside of your network of approved health care providers for any treatment and follow-up appointments.
 You will have the lowest out-of-pocket rate if you do not stray to an out-of-network provider.

 Go to your primary care physician first

-Stick with your primary care physician first.
-She may be able to help, and your costs will be lower than a visit to a specialist.
+Stick with your primary care physician when first discussing your cancer care, making a treatment plan and finding out about how the cancer treatment may affect you, such as any side effects to prepare for.
+They may be able to help, and your costs will be lower than a visit to a specialist.

 Ask about financial assistance opportunities

-Ask for help.
 Hospitals in particular may have programs to help you if you are faced with a large bill you may not be able to pay.
 There are also organizations, some disease-specific, that offer financial assistance and scholarship programs.
+You can also see if you qualify for medicaid.

 After you receive a cancer treatment bill